gergme/bsdup/README.md

 ### License

+Copyleft (c)2019 gergme

 MIT License

-Copyright (c)2018 gergme

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal